kreatolinux/nyaa2/README.md

 Also it is a short name that is extremely fast to type (which is important for a package manager since you will use it a ton).
 The name also implies how much of a weeb i am.

-## Why is the repositories so small?
-The repositories are being worked on.
-This was much harder than i thought it would so you'll have to wait for a while until theres enough packages for a nice system.

 # License
 Licensed under GPLv3, see LICENSE for details.